Anders Bååth

-Anders Olov Bååth Sjöblom (born 13 April 1991) is a retired Swedish footballer who played as a midfielder and current football manager.
+Anders Olov Bååth Sjöblom (born 13 April 1991) is a Swedish football coach and a former professional footballer who played as a midfielder and currently serves as the manager of Umeå FC in Superettan.

 Career

 Coaching career

 While still playing, Bååth began his coaching career at his former club IF Brommapojkarna, where he worked in the youth sector for three years.

 In December 2021 it was confirmed, that Bååth had been hired as manager of Österlen FF.
 During the season, Bååth also made a few appearances for the team.
 In mid October 2022 it was revealed, that Bååth had left the position.